 Body Of Oklahoma Soldier Killed In Action To Return Home

-The body of an Oklahoma hero, who was killed in action, will return home to Tulsa Wednesday morning.
+OWASSO, Oklahoma - The body of an Oklahoma hero, killed in action overseas, will return home Wednesday morning.

 Technical Sgt.
-Marshal D. Roberts, of Owasso, died during a rocket attack in Iraq two weeks ago.
-He was 28 years old.
+Marshal D. Roberts, 28, of Owasso died in a rocket attack on March 11.

+Because of COVID-19, the family has been forced to postpone his memorial service and isn't able to have the "normal" physical support of loved ones during their time of grief.

+"For the family right now to feel so isolated with a pandemic where people are already afraid, to think that their loved one is possibly gonna get lost in the mix of what's going on will just add to the grief for the family," said Oklahoma Gold Star Wife, Jane Horton, who works with families of the fallen as a presidential appointee at the Pentagon.

-Because of COVID-19, family won’t be able to have a “normal” funeral service to say goodbye.
-Some in the community hope Oklahomans will stand outside, while following CDC guidelines of social distancing, along the procession route with signs or flags to show the family they will not forget Roberts' sacrifice.
+Horton hopes Oklahomans will stand outside along the procession route, while following CDC guidelines of social distancing, with signs or flags to show the family they will not forget Roberts' sacrifice.

+"What a beautiful thing to do to come together as a community in the great state of Oklahoma and the great city of Tulsa to show the family and his wife, Kristie, just how much we care and how much we remember those on the front lines that are still fighting, bleeding and dying for us," she said.

-Oklahoma Gold Star wife Jane Horton says people could also post a message of appreciation on social media with the hashtag #TSgtMarhsalRoberts to show they care for and support those willing to die protecting our freedoms.
+For those who can't make the procession, Horton said they post a message or video of appreciation on social media with the hashtag #TSgtMarshalRoberts.

 The body of TSgt.
 Roberts is expected to arrive at the Tulsa Air National Guard Base at 9:15 tomorrow morning with a procession to Floral Haven to follow.